a4lamber/Leetcode/README.md

 Backtracking is a technique used for exhausitively searching a given search space when you can write off the cost associated with exploring bad paths without needing to memoize them.

+> Note: finding partial solution and then explore!

 Here, we use the template of **Neetcode** to crack the 9 backtracking problem to learn the methodology.